New EU MDR/IVDR Legislation

 In June 2016, two new proposed Regulations on medical devices (MDR) and in-vitro diagnostics (IVDR) were agreed at political level between the three relevant European institutions – the European Council, the European Parliament and the European Commission.
 Since then these texts have been undergoing final review, translations in the different European languages and formal approval.

-The HPRA anticipate that these Regulations will be formally published in the Official Journal of the European Union by the end of April 2017.
-This means that both Regulations will enter into force during quarter 2 of 2017.
+Regulation 2017/745 on Medical Devices and Regulation 2017/746 on In-Vitro Diagnostic Devices were formally published in the Official Journal of the European Union on 5th May 2017.
+This means that both Regulations will enter into force at the end of May 2017.
 The Regulations will have a staggered transitional period with some aspects becoming legally binding after 6 months, full application of the MDR after 3 years and full application of the IVDR after 5 years.

 The MDR and IVDR represent a significant development and strengthening of the existing regulatory system for medical devices in Europe and will replace the original Directives which have been in place for over 25 years.